Does An Air Fryer Use More Electricity Than A Microwave?

 Key Takeaways:

-• Air fryers generally use more electricity per meal than microwaves.
+• Air fryers spend more watts of electricity per meal than microwaves.

-• Microwaves are great for quickly reheating individual portions.
+• Microwaves are the best for quickly reheating individual servings.

-• Air fryers can be more efficient than microwaves for larger households since they cook more servings at once.
+• Air fryers are more efficient than microwave ovens for more extensive households needing to cook more servings at a go.

 Does an air fryer use more electricity than a regular oven?